How to Apply

 It’s always hard to say goodbye and it’s a rush at the end of the semester to prepare to return home.
 The Office of International Education will assist any exchange student with the appropriate transportation to get them to their home country.
 They should, however, make every effort to make use of the campus shuttle offered by Residence Life.
 Don’t forget to share your emails, find people on Facebook, and share your Instagram users names before you leave campus so you can stay in touch long after you return home.

-Visiting exchange students will receive one free official transcript automatically as long as the filled out the transcript release form during the orientation.
+Visiting exchange students will receive one free official transcript automatically.
 After that if they would like to receive additional official transcripts they may do so by using SMCM’s only transcript request system.